mendix/docs/content/developerportal/deploy/private-cloud.md

 ### 1.1 Registering Your Cluster

 The first step is to register your private cloud cluster in the Developer Portal.
-For more information see [Registering a Private Cloud Cluster](private-cloud-cluster).
+For more information see [Creating a Private Cloud Cluster](private-cloud-cluster).

 ### 1.2 Deploying Your App